Business model. Those two words are used by academics, business gurus and entrepreneurs – but exactly what is a business model?

 As the last point, the other misconceptions are confusing a business model with a market entry strategy, financial plan, brand positioning…these are all components of a broader business strategy.

-3.3 A Business Model Is A Framework and Tool
+3.3 A Business Model Is A Framework, Tool and Mental Model

 Whatever business model is finally chosen, it needs to be tested.
 Business models are rarely successful “out of the box” and must be fine-tuned.
 It is one thing to think of a value proposition, it is quite another to push the product/service into the market and see if customers will actually pay.